 - Medical College Admissions Test (MCAT)

-- " Total score of 500 or higher is preferred.
+- " Total score of 500 or with subsection scores of 125 is preferred.

 - " MCAT scores are required and will not be waived.
 Applications will not be reviewed without official MCAT scores.
 Applications submitted without MCAT scores will be placed on hold until official MCAT scores are received.
-For the 2021-22 application cycle, MCAT scores from exams taken prior to January 2018 will not be accepted.
+For the 2022-23 application cycle, MCAT scores from exams taken prior to January 2019 will not be accepted.
 We will accept MCAT scores for exams taken through September 2021.

 - GPA

 - " Minimum cumulative and science GPAs of 3.0 are preferred.

 - Prerequisite Coursework

-- " Complete the following courses with a grade of C or higher:
+- " Complete all of the following courses with a grade of C or higher:

 - 8 semester credits of:

-- \checkmark Biology/Zoology with lab (1)
+- ✓ Biology/Zoology with lab (1)

-- ✓ Inorganic Chemistry with lab
+- √ Inorganic Chemistry with lab

 - √ Organic Chemistry with lab

 - 4 semester credits of Biochemistry may be substituted for the second semester of Organic Chemistry

 - √ Physics with lab

-- 6 semester credits of:
+- · 6 semester credits of:

-- √ English Composition and/or Literature (1)

-- √ Behavioral Sciences (2)

-- Psychology and sociology highly recommended - √ Math/Statistics
+- √ English Composition and/or Literature (1) - √ Behavioral Sciences (2) - Psychology and sociology highly recommended - √ Math/Statistics